Terms and Conditions

 ii. obtain a consumer credit report from a credit reporting agency;

-1. about the Customer to assess its ability to comply with the Agreement or to collect overdue payments; and
+(1) about the Customer to access its ability to comply with the Agreement or to collect overdue payments;

-i. share personal information with the Customer’s or (if any) Guarantor’s executor, administrator, trustee, guardian, attorney and agents (such as financial and legal advisers); and
+I. share the personal information with the Customer’s or (if any) Guarantor’s executor, administrator, trustee, guardian, attorney and agent (such as financial and legal advisers); and

-ii. share personal information with the Company’s Related Bodies Corporate and/or service providers including organisations that provide archival, auditing, debt collection, banking, marketing, advertising, professional advisory and security services.
+II. share personal information with the Company’s related bodies corporate and/or service providers including organisations that provide archival, auditing, debt collection, baking, marketing, advertising, professional advisory and security services.

-e.
-Access to personal information: The Customer and (if any) the Guarantor may contact the Company to request access to any of their personal information which the Company may hold.
-More generally,
+(e) Access to personal information: The Customer and (if any) the Guarantor may contact the Company to request access to any of their personal information which the Company may hold.

 i. not use the Confidential Information for any purpose other than to perform its obligations pursuant to the Agreement;